tikonen/farina_sweep/README.md

 ![Impulse](images/impulse.png "Impulse Response")

 ### example_harmonics
 `example_harmonics()` demonstrates analysis of an distorted signal.
-The example adds asymmetric clipping distortion in the signal that produces infinite number of odd and even harmonics and demonstrates how these harmonics fall on known delayed peaks in the impulse response.
+The example adds asymmetric clipping distortion in the signal that creates large order of odd and even harmonics and demonstrates how these harmonics fall on known delayed times in the impulse response.

 ![Harmonics](images/harmonics.png "Impulse Response with harmonics")